Mahomes comes through with Super comeback in MVP performance - WHIZ News

 MIAMI GARDENS, Fla.
 (AP) — Patrick Mahomes was struggling, and the Kansas City Chiefs were in huge trouble.

-Until the young quarterback coolly brushed aside three quarters of frustration and came through in the clutch.
+Until the young quarterback coolly brushed aside three-plus quarters of frustration and came through in the clutch, that is.

 As he has already done so often in his young career.

+“It’s Magic Mahomes,” tight end Travis Kelce said with a huge grin.
+“It’s Showtime Mahomes.
+He’s going to be himself no matter what the scenario.
+And, you know what?
+I love him.
+He willed this team back into the game.”

-Mahomes threw two touchdown passes on consecutive fourth-quarter drives to lead the Chiefs to a 31-20 victory and deliver the franchise its first Super Bowl title in 50 years.
+Mahomes threw touchdown passes on consecutive fourth-quarter drives to lead Andy Reid’s Chiefs to a 31-20 comeback victory and deliver the franchise its first Super Bowl title in 50 years.

-“We have heart,” Mahomes said.
-“That’s just from Day 1.
-Coach pushes us to be the best people that we can be, and we never give up.”

-The 24-year-old Mahomes was selected the game’s MVP after bouncing back from being intercepted on two straight possessions and seeing the Chiefs’ title hopes appear to be in serious jeopardy.

 “We never lost faith,” Mahomes said.
 “That’s the biggest thing.
 Everybody on this team, no one had their head down.
 And we believed in each other.
-And that’s what we preached all year long — and we had this guy (coach Andy Reid) right here to get us there.
+And that’s what we preached all year long — and we had this guy (Reid) right here to get us there.

 “And we found a way to get it in the end.”

+The 24-year-old Mahomes was selected the game’s MVP after bouncing back from being intercepted on two straight possessions as the Chiefs’ title hopes seemingly slipped away.

+“I was making a lot of mistakes out there early,” Mahomes acknowledged.

-Trailing 20-10, Mahomes and the Chiefs suddenly got going — and didn’t stop until they stood in a confetti shower with the Lombardi Trophy.
+But trailing 20-10, Mahomes and the Chiefs suddenly got going — and didn’t stop until they stood in a confetti shower while passing around the Lombardi Trophy.

 And it was the late-game performance of Mahomes that got them where Len Dawson last delivered the Chiefs in 1970.

+On third-and-15 from the Chiefs 35, Mahomes found a wide-open Tyreek Hill 44 yards downfield for a first down that set up the score — the key play in the comeback.

+“We were in a bad situation,” Mahomes said.
+“Tyreek made a really great play and that got us going there.”

-On Kansas City’s next drive, Mahomes zipped the ball around — for 13 yards to Kelce and 3 to Tyreek Hill, before tossing a perfectly placed rainbow toss to Sammy Watkins down the right sideline for 38 yards to get the ball to the 49ers 10.
+On Kansas City’s next drive, Mahomes zipped the ball around — for 13 yards to Kelce and 3 to Hill, before tossing a perfectly placed rainbow pass to Sammy Watkins down the right sideline for 38 yards to get the ball to the 49ers 10.

 Three plays later, Mahomes threw a 5-yard pass to Damien Williams, who reached over the goal line — and it stood after a video review — to put Kansas City up 24-20 with 2:44 remaining.

-Mahomes flexed both arms and shouted in celebration, letting loose of three quarters of frustration and sensing a Super Bowl title.
+Mahomes flexed both arms in front of him and shouted in celebration, letting loose three quarters of frustration, sensing a Super Bowl title.

+“We have heart,” Mahomes said.
+“That’s just from Day One.
+Coach pushes us to be the best people that we can be, and we never give up.”

-After Kansas City stopped Jimmy Garoppolo and the 49ers on fourth down, Williams ran for 4 yards — and then sealed the win by zipping 38 yards into the end zone for a 31-20 lead with 1:12 left.
+After Kansas City stopped Jimmy Garoppolo and the 49ers on fourth down, Williams ran up the middle for 4 yards.
+Then he sealed the win by zipping 38 yards into the end zone for a 31-20 lead with 1:12 left.

-It was reminiscent of the divisional round when Kansas City fell behind early against Houston before Mahomes led the Chiefs back from a 24-point deficit to tally the greatest comeback in franchise history.
+It was reminiscent of the divisional round when Kansas City fell behind early against Houston before Mahomes led the Chiefs back from a 24-point deficit to pull off the greatest comeback in franchise history.

 Mahomes finished 26 of 42 for 286 yards and the two scores, and also had a 1-yard touchdown run against the 49ers.